NuclearReid/Green-Thumbs/README.md

 ## Usage

-As a user, the website can be accessed on any web browser at the following URL: XXX
+As a user, the website can be accessed on any web browser at the following URL: [Green Thumbs](https://afternoon-shore-14413-3943e17402c9.herokuapp.com/)

 When you land on the homepage, you will see this page: